 In exploring this feeling with some business owners I work with, there is a belief that to be a good leader, they should be right there beside their team helping them through the workday.
 Business owners need to realize that this is just a belief and if we can then check with the team to see if they have the same belief, we often find they don’t.

 - We like when you go golfing, the business runs just fine when you are gone.

-- We don’t necessarily want you to work alongside us, although that is appreciated, we want you to make sure the business grows and is stable so we can keep our jobs until retirement!
+- We don’t necessarily want you to work alongside us; although that is appreciated, we want you to ensure the business grows and is stable so we can keep our jobs until retirement!